ropensci/GSODR/cran-comments.md

 - Ensure that DESCRIPTION file follows CRAN guidelines

 ## Minor changes

 - Format help files, fixing errors and formatting for attractiveness

 - Update internal database of station locations

 - Update internal database of station locations

-- Internal database of station locations stores `BEGIN` and `END` fields as integer, not double
+- Store internal database of station locations fields `BEGIN` and `END` as integer, not double

 - Clarify code of conduct statement in README that it only applies to this,